 Toiletries – Along with pulling out and packing the clothes you’re keeping with you, separate the toiletries you will need in transition.
 After that, “package” your other toiletries for safe transit.
 In the past, I’ve used plastic wrap to seal anything liquid, and I’ve also used small plastic bags to contain them.
 This is beneficial because, in case a lid comes loose or breaks, hopefully, you won’t end up with lotion all over your favorite dress.

 Food/perishables – Packers will pack everything.
 Seriously.
 Every.
 Single.
 Thing.
-So it’s best to have food sorted beforehand.
+So it’s best to have a plan for handling all of your food items beforehand.
 Technically, canned and boxed goods are allowed to be packed.
 However, it’s important to be aware of how long your items may be in transit and storage so that you can make the best decision for your family.
 One option is to have a “pantry party” where friends can come over and take any perishables that are up for grabs.
 This is a win for everyone.
 You don’t have to throw away a bunch of stuff, and your friends get stuff they need.

 Valuables – This one probably speaks for itself.
 It is typically recommended not to send any jewelry with the movers for liability reasons.
 But, if you’re like me and most of your jewelry is from a cheap store like Claire’s, you probably wouldn’t be too devastated if something were to happen to it.
-I packed some of mine in little pill containers like this.
-Others, I place in small Ziploc baggies and shove in between my clothes.
-Because they don’t unpack our drawers, theoretically, these items shouldn’t be touched.
+But since it needs to get packed anyway, I put some in small Ziploc baggies, and packed others in little pill containers.
 I did keep the real stuff with me though!

 And last, Necessities – for yourself, your pets and your kids.
 This will vary, but might include medications, paperwork (such as school records), and – yes – your child’s favorite stuffed animal.
 You know, the one that they can sense is missing even though they have 80 other animals that could get the job done?